dotwebstack/dotwebstack-framework/docs/ext/spatial.md

 }
 ```

-Example graphql query which filters on a `Geometry` field with the `contains` filter operation:
+Example GraphQL query which filters on a `Geometry` field with the `contains` filter operation:

 ```graphql
 query {